Asad-Shah/multer-azure/README.md

 ### File Naming

-Files in an Azure container have to have a unique name. `multer-azure` allows you to customize the blobPath.
+Files in an Azure container have to have a unique name. `multer-azure-content` allows you to customize the blobPath.

 Simply provide a blobPathResolver, the same way as what you do with multer.diskStorage.